-(x) (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments) during the year.
-Accordingly, reporting under clause 3 (x) (a) of the Order is not applicable to the Company.
+(x) (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments), hence, reporting under clause 3 (x) (a) of the Order is not applicable to the Company.

-(b) The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the period.
-Accordingly, reporting under clause 3 (x) (b) of the Order is not applicable to the Company.
+(b) The Company has not made any preferential allotment or private placement of shares or fully or partly or optionally convertible debentures during the year.
+Accordingly, the reporting under clause 3 (x) (b) of the Order is not applicable to the Company.